 The PYD’s YPG forces attacked a unit of the Free Syrian Army with a missile near the town Mare’.
 One person was killed and two others wounded (SMART News, April 1, 2019).
 The Syrian Democratic Forces (SDF) arrested and forcibly recruited seven young men in the village of Tal Al-Samman north of Ar‑Raqqah (SMART News, April 4, 2019).
 On April 4, 2019, the PYD security forces arrested fifteen young persons in Ar‑Raqqah.
 Presumably, the people were arrested for having participated in a demonstration against the motorcycle ban in Ar-Raqqah (SMART News).

 Developments in Al-Hol Camp

-The French Foreign Minister Jean-Yves Le Drian announced that France will provide one million Euros for humanitarian aid in refugee camps in northeastern Syria.
+The French Foreign Minister Jean-Yves Le Drian announced that France will provide one million euros for humanitarian aid in refugee camps in northeastern Syria.
 In particular, the residents of the Al-Hol camp in the province of Al-Hasakah shall benefit from the support.
-The inhabitants of the camp should receive life-saving supplies such as tents, food and water and medical care (SMART News, April 2, 2019, Rudaw, April 1, 2019).
+The inhabitants of the camp should receive life-saving supplies such as tents, food, water and medical care (SMART News, April 2, 2019, Rudaw, April 1, 2019).

 Originally the camp Al-Hol was set up for Iraqi refugees during the Gulf War in 1991.
 It was designed for around half of the 73,000 person currently living there.
 Many of the people who come to Al-Hol are injured or malnourished.
 Only last week, dozens died on their way to the camp or shortly after their arrival.
 The situation in the Al-Hol refugee camp is, according to Corinne Fleischer, country director of the World Food Programme in Syria, similar to a “ticking time bomb” (Washington Post, April 2, 2019).